yasminechaabene/My-Gym/README.md

 # My-Gym
-My Gym is a desktop application for gym management.
+My Gym is a Linux desktop application for gym management.
 This app is used by:
 The administrator, Customers , Sports coaches ,The dietitian(s), The doctor(s) , Nutritionist(s) , The physiotherapist(s).
 It mainly allows user management and offers an analysis phase advanced to ensure the medical follow-up of members.